janfajessen/Quiz8-Languages---Home-Assistant/README.md

 ---

-*If this integration is useful to you, consider giving it a ⭐ on GitHub.*
+*If this integration or card is useful to you, consider giving it a ⭐ on GitHub.*
 Or consider supporting development!

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Donate-yellow?style=for-the-badge&logo=buymeacoffee)